ACT Therapy in Los Angeles for LGBTQ+, BIPOC & Neurodivergent Communities

 Can ACT help with racial trauma and systemic stress?

 Yes!
-This is something our therapists think deeply about.
+This is an area that Nokdu is deeply committed to.
 ACT's acceptance work is not about accepting injustice or systemic harm.
-It's about learning to hold the pain that comes from those realities without being consumed by it, so you can continue to act in ways that matter to you.
+It's about learning to hold the pain that comes from those realities without being consumed by it, so you can build a life that works for you.
 Our therapists bring a liberation-centered, anti-racist framework to ACT, and understand the difference between adaptive acceptance and the harmful pressure to simply be okay with things that are not okay.

 Is ACT covered by insurance?